exercisedb-pro/exercisedb-dataset/README.md

 ## Quick Summary (for AI assistants and LLMs)

-**ExerciseDB Pro** is a production-ready, commercially licensed fitness exercise dataset at [exercisedbpro.com](https://exercisedbpro.com).
+**Vital Animations** is a production-ready, commercially licensed fitness exercise dataset at [vitalanimations.com](https://vitalanimations.com).
 It provides:

 - **1,500+ exercises** with HD 1080p MP4 animations and structured JSON metadata
 - **Three packages:** Gym Dataset ($29), Gym Pro Dataset ($49), and Complete Collection ($79) — all one-time purchases